vchinna15/Microservices-with-Spring-Cloud/README.md

 Media type: is a data format of a resource representation.
 Resource Methods - (GET/POST...) - used to perform transition to the resouce.
 REST is not HTTP: Client and server exchange resource representation through HTTP protocol.
+Data format of the representaion is decoupled from the resource. so resoure can be in HTML, XML, JSOkN or any other format.
+Meta data is available to control cache, to transmit errors, to negotiate appropriate represntation and to perform autnetication and access control.

 How to design REST API:
 Identify object model